home-assistant/home-assistant.io/source/_integrations/asuswrt.markdown

 ---
-title: "Asuswrt"
+title: Asuswrt
-description: "Instructions on how to integrate Asuswrt into Home Assistant."
+description: Instructions on how to integrate Asuswrt into Home Assistant.
 logo: asus.png
 ha_category:
   - Hub